 I received my Undergraduate Degree in Psychology at The College of Charleston in 2001.
 Then, I spent a decade in banking, where I realized the best part of the job, was helping people.
 I followed my dreams and got my Masters in Social Work from the University of North Carolina at Charlotte in 2012.
 It turned out to be the best choice of my life.
 I took a very active role in my Masters program and was a part of receiving many grants, mentorship programs, scholarships, and record breaking fund-raising activities.
 Since graduating, I have had a variety of experiences with community based mental health, in acute treatment facilities, as well as a variety of outpatient roles in mental health.

-My philosophy for treating Eating Disorders:
+My Philosophy for Eating Disorder Treatment

 My approach to treating eating disorders is twofold.
 First, we have to understand the severity of the symptom use and determine its effect on your health and well-being.
 I assess for symptoms such as restricting, binging, binge/purge, laxative and diet pill use, excessive exercise, and other subtler symptoms a person can use to manage their eating disorder.
 I use a collaborative approach utilizing nutritionists, medical doctors, and psychiatrists to ensure you are being treated holistically.
 After ensuring you are fully connected to resources specific to your needs, I begin building some stability.
 I acknowledge that this can be a very physically and emotionally taxing situation for anyone to go through.
 I provide support to the family and loved ones in therapy and encourage their participation in this work.